Passionate about inspiring others

-I am an advocate for using the outdoors to enhance learning, making learning multi-sensory and active and learning through play.
+I continue to be an advocate for listening to young children, making learning multi-sensory, active and, of course, playful.
 Play is the best way that children of all ages learn and develop.
 We need to allow children time to become engrossed in their play and encourage them to follow their interests and fascinations.
 I particularly love the quote by George Bernard Shaw, “We don’t stop playing because we grow old; we grow old because we stop playing.”

 Fellow - Higher Education Academy